RobertArtigas/RYBEQUATES/README.md

 This becomes useful when you have to build a system with many types of forms or other objects and have some way of identifying these items and use case statements to take coding actions on these different items.
-Think of a state machine, every state executes some code, every state has to be identified, and each identity is defined by an EQUATE value,
+Think of a state machine, every state executes some code, every state has to be identified, and each identity is defined by an EQUATE value.

+The [RYB Templates](https://github.com/RobertArtigas/RYB/wiki/Equate-Tables) contain a very simple example.
+These Templates contain a bit more sofisticated examples including ...

 Not making any sense yet.
 Look at some of the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.